flexiblepower/defpi-documentation/developing-a-service/java-tutorial.md

     │       │   └── Dockerfile
     │       ├── docker-arm
     │       │   └── Dockerfile
-    │       └── proto
+    │       └── xsd
-    │           └── EchoInterface_v001.proto
+    │           └── InflexibleController_efi20.xsd
     └── generated-sources
         └── java
             └── org
                 └── flexiblepower
                     └── defpi
+                        └── universaldimmer
-                        └── echoskeleton
+                            └── inflexible_controller
-                            ├── echo_interface
+                                ├── efi_20
-                            │   ├── EchoInterfaceConnectionManager.java
+                                │   ├── InflexibleController_efi20ConnectionHandler.java
-                            │   └── v001
+                                │   └── xml
-                            │       ├── EchoInterface_v001ConnectionHandler.java
+                                │       ├── ActuatorBehaviour.java
-                            │       └── proto
+                                │       ├── ...
-                            │           └── EchoInterface_v001Proto.java
+                                │       └── Transitions.java
-                            └── EchoServiceConfiguration.java
+                                └── InflexibleControllerConnectionManager.java
 ```

 In `src/main/java` the stubs for implementing the connection managers and the connection handlers are placed.

 The files placed in the `target` folder are generated files that should not be altered by service developers.
 Containing the `Dockerfile`s and the XSD or Protocol Buffer files, but also the Java interfaces and the XSD or Protocol Buffer bindings for Java.

+> NOTE: Make sure when importing a dEF-Pi service in an IDE to add the `target/generated-sources` folder as \(generated-\)sources folder.
+This ensures the IDE knows it has to include the sources in this file.

-Once the interface message is also defined, running the `create-service` maven plugin to generate the service stub also generates the interface messages, Connection Handler interface and the Connection Handler implementation stub.
-Bear in mind that running the plugin again over an implementation stub will overwrite any code that the developer wrote to extend the stub.
+Once the interface message is also defined, running the `maven-plugin` maven plugin to generate the service stub also generates the interface messages, Connection Handler interface and the Connection Handler implementation stub.
+Bear in mind that running the plugin again will overwrite all files in the `target/generated-sources` folder, the stubs are only regenerated if the class was not implemented already.

 ## Step 3: Extending the stub